-Prior to coaching at Centre, White was the quarterbacks coach at Belhaven University (Miss.).
-While at Belhaven, White's quarterbacks led the nation in pass offense in 2006 with 343 yards per game and scored more than 32 points per game.
+Prior to his tenure at Centre, White was the quarterbacks coach at Belhaven University (Miss.).
+While at Belhaven, his quarterbacks led the nation in pass offense in 2006 with 343 yards per game and scored more than 32 points per game.
 In 2007, White’s quarterbacks threw for more than 350 yards per game, finished second in the country in pass offense and averaged 33 points per game.

-Coach White also coached at FCS Southeast Missouri State University from 2000-2004.
+White also coached at FCS Southeast Missouri State University from 2000 to 2004.
 The SEMO offense averaged more than 410 yards per game in the five seasons White was there.
 White was also the special teams coordinator at SEMO and annually had some of the top kicking units in the OVC.
-Coach White has also coached at Southwest Baptist University (1998-1999) and was a graduate assistant at Louisiana Tech University (1997).
+Coach White has also coached at Southwest Baptist University from 1998 to 1999 and was a graduate assistant at Louisiana Tech University (1997).

-White earned a bachelors degree in exercise and sports science with a minor in political science from Texas State University in San Marcos in 1997.
-Coach White was a quarterback at Texas A&M University–Commerce from 1991-1993.
+White earned a Bachelors Degree in Exercise and Sports Science with a minor in Political Science from Texas State University in San Marcos in 1997.
+Coach White was a quarterback at Texas A&M University–Commerce from 1991 to 1993.

 Coach White, and his wife, Meredith live in Danville with their two children, Emily and Tucker.